patchstack/documentation/src/content/docs/Patchstack App/Site Dashboard/Protection/app-protection-additional-settings.md

 > 🚧 Example case:
 >
-> Patchstack has blocked 5 attacks on your application from one specific IP address in a period of 60 minutes.
+> Patchstack has blocked 5 attacks on your site from one specific IP address in a period of 60 minutes.
 > You would now want this IP to be blocked.
 >
 > Type in the following data: